 This event can be attended digitally via livestream or in-person with a limited on-site audience at the Museum of Natural History.

-On-Site: If you would like to attend the event on-site, please book your spot in advance.
-More information to follow.
+Virtual: If you would like to attend the event virtually, please book your spot here.

 Due to the current situation, we are required to ask for the contact information of each person entering the Museum of Natural History in accordance with the Protection Against Infection Act.
 We therefore require the following data from all persons who register: First name, last name, address, telephone number and email address.